Companies criticize federal rule that will facilitate unionization

 Eiker, one of the leaders of the pro-union group Stand Up KC, said unionization will result in better pay, better benefits and better working conditions.
 Eiker suffers from foot pain and high blood pressure, but says his job does not offer him health insurance or paid time to go to a doctor’s appointment.
 He often takes half a pill because he can’t afford more.

 “McDonald’s made almost $15 billion in profits in the last two years.
-They can certainly afford to treat us better, and with a union we could get them to do the right thing,” he said.
+They can certainly afford to treat us better, and with a union we might get them to do the right thing,” he said.

 The new joint employer rule had its origins in the Barack Obama administration.
 In 2015, the NLRB ruled that Browning-Ferris Industries, a waste management company, should be considered the joint employer of contract workers sorting its recycling because it had authority over their working conditions.
 A federal court upheld the NLRB’s decision in 2018.

 But under Donald Trump, the Republican-controlled labor board narrowed the definition of a joint employer.
-Under the 2020 rule, companies could be considered joint employers only if they have “substantial, direct and immediate control” over working conditions.
+Under the 2020 rule, companies might be considered joint employers only if they have “substantial, direct and immediate control” over working conditions.

 1699890425